 Salesforce, as you may know, is a multi-tenant platform and there are governor limits enforced by the platform to ensure no one Salesforce org consumes all the shared resources.
 Knowing how often the integration needs to run will help you foresee and plan around hitting API limits.
 Knowing your Salesforce’s daily API limit is a must before asking this question.
 Each Salesforce edition has different limits.
 Be wary of real-time integrations.
 Real-time integrations can be difficult to avoid API limits and should only be considered when there is no other way.

 This question focuses on the other system that you wanting to integrate with.
 Salesforce does provide bulk operations, such as Bulk API.
 If you are preparing for is an inbound integration with Salesforce, does the source system support calling out in batches?
 If the integration is outbound, does the other system’s api support bulk?
 Salesforce only allows 100 callouts per transaction so if the target system does not support bulk operations, you will have to consider batching the records to avoid hitting governor limits.
 See this help document for more information on platform governor limits.

 There is a lot to consider when preparing for an integration.
 Each kind of integration has its caveats.
 Though this list is not by any means exhaustive, I hope it has helped spark some conversation topics for your next discovery meeting.

 There is much, much more to integrations.
-I hope this has sparked topics of conversation in your organization and if any questions about Salesforce integrations have come up, we can help.
+If any questions about Salesforce integrations come up, we can help.
+Leave a comment below!